KhaledQasim/NCSC-Static-Frontend/README.md

 ```

 Now any changes made to the styles.scss will be compiled and added to the styles.css file that is inside the css folder

+# Using the colors best practices

+Always use color variables when defining a color for a component in the scss file

+Always check if the color that you will use already exists in the `_variables.scss` file and use it if it does.

+If you must create a new color then clearly define its variable name to show to what component and section it belongs to